mk-fg/notification-thing/README.md

   (though that is certainly possible as well), different sounds based on notification message, or even multiple samples for the same one.

+* Optional logging for notifications with built-in file rotation.

 * All options/features are configurable and can be disabled entirely, either from command-line or a YAML configuration file.